-Students minoring in music are charged the course fee ($1,219.87 per semester) to cover private lessons and/or master classes, as well as a performance lab fee ($37 per semester).
-Please note that these fees are subject to annual increases.
-For a detailed explanation of each fee, please refer to Adjustments and Explanation of Fees (Student Financial Services).
+Students minoring in music are charged the course fee to cover private lessons and/or master classes, as well as a performance lab fee.
+These fees are subject to annual increases.
+For the most up-to-date information please refer to the “Other Fees” section of our Student Services Fees.

 How to Apply

 Only a limited number of students can be admitted each year to the minor in music, based on the available spaces in a given area.
 Students will only be accepted for a minor in music through the Conservatory of Music audition process.
-Applicants for the minor in music are required to submit the same repertoire as all other undergraduate admission applicants.
-There is a $57 nonrefundable audition fee, which is subject to annual increases approved by the State University of New York, plus a $5 Slideroom fee.
+Applicants for the minor in music are required to submit the same repertoire as all other undergraduate admission applicants and pay the same application fee.